epfl-ada/ada-2025-project-data_dinosaur/readme.md

 # Proposed timeline

 how we plan to organize steps of our analysis for the remaining time of the project (which steps from the methods to complete on weekly basis)
-Week 6: ...
+Week 6:
+- Defining clearly the project goal and the research questions.
+- Division of tasks between team members
-Week 7: ...
+Week 7:
+- Loading and preprocessing of all dataframes.
+- Scraping of additional datasets.
+- Beginning the visualization of the data
+- ...
+Week 8:
-...
+- ...

 # Organization within the team

-how we planned to divide tasks between team members (not time-wise)
+how we planned to divide tasks between team members (not time-wise) -> can write in another format

+Jannik :
+- ...
+Silvia:
+- ...
+Thara:
+- ...
+Yann:
+- ...
+Yuno:
+- ...

 # Questions for TAs